Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Tag experiments

 \subsection{Performance evaluation}

-We train {\bf Cage, Supervised, Supervised + Cage and Ours} for five different random seeds with parameters as detailed in Table \ref{tab:ParametersTrain}.
-Training progress is shown in Figure \ref{fig:simpletag}.
+We train \emph{Cage, Supervised, Supervised + Cage and Ours} for five different random seeds with parameters as detailed in Table \ref{tab:ParametersTrain}.
 We then compute the results listed in Table \ref{tab:ResultsTag} by freezing all weights across all networks, setting the exploration noise to zero and computing the average and standard deviation over 500 rollout episodes.